 It is 2016 and we have given ourselves the year to put together a little project.
 We are on an archival journey to convert some superb and classic radio shows from the cassette library (alongside any other interesting discoveries via dusty tape), hoping we can bring back some great memories or perhaps serve as a reference for younger music enthusiasts.
-We will summarise at the end of the year and leave it in the archive.
+When we get to the year-end, we stop!

 27. Femi Fem and Marco Nelson of The Young Disciples

 We are listening to Kiss100 FM back on January 17th 1993 and there was Apparently Nothin’ these two could not do well – funk, soul, rap – it is all here.
 One hell of a show.
 So what of the duo these days?